MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 ### Organizational insights & Copilot Dashboard:

-*Applies to: People with access to organizational insights or Copilot dashboard.*
+*Applies to: People with access to organizational insights or Copilot dashboard*

 1. In the Viva Insights app, select the ellipses (…) at the top right.
 2. Select **Settings.**